V-Sekai/world/proposed/01_overview.md

 ## Prototype 1: Element Instantiation and Uploading

-In this prototype, we will instantiate elements into our virtual world and make them available for user interaction.
+In this prototype, we will instantiate elements into our virtual world and pull them for user interaction.
 These elements include:

 1. **Colliders**: Invisible objects that simulate solid matter.
 2. **Per Bone Capsules**: Simplified user avatars used for collision detection.